yasevplaton/test-python-node/readme.md

 # Test python-node task for citorus
 by Platon Yasev

-First of all you have to install [the last stable version of Node.js & NPM](https://nodejs.org/en/download/current/) and [Anaconda](https://www.anaconda.com/products/individual).
-I've used Node 12.16.0, npm 6.13.4, conda 4.8.3, python 3.8.3.
+First of all you have to install [the last stable version of Node.js & NPM](https://nodejs.org/en/download/current/) and [pip](https://pip.pypa.io/en/stable/installing/).
+I've used Node 15.0.0, npm 7.0.2, pip 20.2.4, python 3.9.0

 Then copy the project and go to the folder
 ```sh